-This loaded Cranberry Granola is packed with rich dark chocolate, tart cranberries, cinnamon, coconut, nuts, and seeds!
+This Grain Free Granola with Cranberries is packed with rich dark chocolate, tart cranberries coconut, nuts, and seeds!
 It is the perfect grab-and-go snack for any occasion!

 Ingredients for Cranberry Granola